Hermes Phettberg: 2000s

-Health issues
+Illness and death

-On October 23, 2006, Phettberg suffered a stroke, followed by another shortly after.
+On 23 October 2006, Phettberg suffered a stroke, followed by another shortly after.
 His condition and the subsequent long therapy and rehabilitation phase forced him into a work hiatus.
 During rehab, he lost 70 kilograms in weight.

+Phettberg died on 18 December 2024, at the age of 72.

 Phettberg in fiction

 In 1995, Fritz Ostermayer and Hermes Phettberg together wrote and published Hermes Phettberg räumt seine Wohnung zamm ("Hermes Phettberg tidies up his apartment").

 In 1999, Austrian author Franzobel published a play named Phettberg: Eine Hermes-tragödie which premiered at the Vienna Volkstheater.
 The play is loosely centered on an exaggerated version of Hermes Phettberg's life and character.

+The epigraph in Michael Lentz's book Muttersterben is credited to Hermes Phettberg.